 As of now, there are many different variations of this drug including Ozempic, Wegovy, Trulicity, and Mounjaro being the most popular so let’s talk about the differences between them.

-I’ve also mentioned that some of these medications are only “FDA approved” to treat certain things.
-The reality of it is that doctors can prescribe basically whatever they want for whatever they want if they see fit – which is good, I think they should be able to but it’s called “off label” because they’re not using it for what’s on the label.
 This is essentially how people are using Ozempic for weight loss who don’t have diabetes.
 This gets a little sticky and controversial because it became an issue at one point (and somewhat still is) because of the demand of people using it for weight loss there people who had type 2 diabetes that couldn’t get their usual life saving medication because people who had 20lbs to lose were using it for weight loss.
 But, this is when compounding pharmacies really come in handy.

 Okay, back to the drugs.
 How do they work and what are some of the benefits of them?